 - b.
 Develop Safe Food Certification system at a regional level (Agriculture Universities can be entrusted with this task). - c.
 Begin with marketing in big cities, both within and outside the country. - d.
 Create an atmosphere for such safe, healthy, and tasty food through media and extension work. - 4.
-Conserving native crop varieties: It is a major service initiated in the region, because by cultivating various crop varieties further evolution is ensured.
-In contrast, the ex-situ germplasm collection amounts only to the storage of the products of past evolution.
+Conserving native crop varieties: It is a major service initiated in the region,becausebycultivatingvariouscropvarietiesfurtherevolutionis ensured.Incontrast, theex-situgermplasmcollectionamountsonly to the storage of the products ofpast evolution.

 Case Study: Survey of Pesticides Use in Kullu District This study was undertaken in the villages of Jigala in the Banjar Valley and in Jhiri and Jate of the Kullu valley, District Kullu.
-The major findings were: 1.
-With changed traditional land-use patterns there is an
+The major findings were:

-- 1. With changed traditional fand-use patterns there is an increased use of new on-farm technologies in the forms of horticultural tree species and on non-renewable resources. - Introduction of chemicals in the forms of insecticides, pesticides and fungicides in the study villages started 20-25 years back; the pace has increased tremendously over the past few years due to spread of apple growing. - 3.
-Some of the banned, dangerous and harmful chemicals are frequently being used by the farmers. - Some of the non-recommended synthetic chemicals are being used by the farmers. - Availability of desired chemicals at required time to the farmers is lacking. - 6.
+- 1. With changed traditional land-use patterns there is an increased use of new on-farm technologies in the forms of horticultural tree species and on non-renewable resources. - Introduction of chemicals in the forms of insecticides, pesticides and fungicides in the study villages started 20-25 years back; the pace has increased tremendously over the past few years due to spread of apple growing. - 3.
+Some of the banned, dangerous and harmful chemicals are frequently being used by the farmers. - 4.
+Some of the non-recommended synthetic chemicals are being used by the farmers. - 5.
+Availability of desired chemicals at required time to the farmers is lacking. - 6.
 Varieties of chemicals usage has subsequently resulted in a number of short-term and few long-term health impacts on human beings; intensity and frequency of new diseases has increased in the area. - 7.
 Overall ecological, environmental and socio-economic changes have been noted in the study villages.